Who is Liable for Animal Bites?

-If you have suffered injury from a dog bite or other animal attack, you may be wondering:
+Medical treatment for dog bite injuries can result in significant medical bills and time away from work.
+If you’ve suffered injury from a dog bite or other animal attack, you may be wondering:

 - Can I sue?

-- Can I get my medical bills covered?
+- Will I get my medical bills covered?

 This article will give an overview of who is liable for animal attacks and what generally must be proven in dog bite cases.

 “Dog bite liability is very specific to states,” says Pennsylvania personal injury lawyer Jason M. Lichtenstein.
 “In Pennsylvania, for example, dog attacks include bites as well as when a dog charges and causes you to flee or fall and injure yourself.
 Dog bite liability arises if the dog is the proximate cause of the injury.”

 In general, there are three ways an animal owner can be liable for injuries caused by their animal: